-Free day to chill out or try out one of the many adventure activities Swakopmund has to offer.
+DAY 9 Free day to relax or try out one of the many adventure activities Swakopmund has to offer.
 Arguably Namibia's premier holiday resort, the town of Swakopmund was founded in the last decade of the nineteenth century, as the principal deepwater port of German South West Africa.
-Today it is a rather unusual place, with a quaint and atmospheric feel, sandwiched as it is between the Namib Desert and the cold Atlantic Ocean.
+Today Swakopmund is a rather unusual place, with a quaint and atmospheric feel, sandwiched as it is between the Namib Desert and the cold Atlantic Ocean.
 It is as if a piece of 1950's Bavaria has somehow been cast ashore on the harsh Skeleton Coast.
-Amongst the distinctly Germanic architecture, an eclectic community have made Swakopmund their own, from artists to world travellers and big-game fishermen to stately African tribesmen, all contribute to the distinct character.
+Amongst the distinctly Germanic architecture, an eclectic community have made Swakopmund their own, from artists to world travellers and big-game fishermen to stately African tribesmen, all contribute to Swakopmunds' distinct character.
 We spend the day at leisure in this wild and whacky port-town.
-There are lots of activities that can be arranged locally, such as boat trips in search of dolphins, or to visit a nearby seal colony, ocean canoe safari, dune-boarding and even scenic flights over the Namib and along the Skeleton Coast - these are entirely optional and payable directly.
+There are lots of activities that can be arranged locally, such as boat trips, dune-boarding and even scenic flights over the Namib and along the Skeleton Coast - these are entirely optional and payable directly.
 Alternatively, you may choose to take it easy, visit the Crystal Gallery, do a township tour or stroll along the beach.
+We spend a second night at our Swakopmund accommodation.
+Meals: B